mdaffin/disconnected.systems/site/blog/archlinux-installer/index.md

 ```

 Note that `:` is a no-op, we are using it to test the validity of the
-`hostname` variable and to exit early if it is blank (ie the user hit enter
+`hostname` variable and to exit early if it is blank (i.e. the user hit enter
 without typing anything).

 For passwords, you should turn off echoing with `-s`, echo a blank line (as the